Part 9 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - Come up with several business names that you like and sleep on it.
 See if you still want them after a day or two

 - Check that the business name is not yet registered

 - Test your preferred business names.
 Run them by your family and friends and see how they react to it.
 Whatever the response, don’t be offended… be attentive

 Important Points to Choose the Best Name for Your Business

-- Choose a business name that reflects what your business is involved in, and is broad enough to let you expand your products and services without having to change it.
+- Choose a business name that reflects what your business is involved in and broad enough to let you expand your products and services without changing it.

 - Ensure the business name is easy to remember, understand, and pronounce.